Harvard Medical School morgue manager Cedric Lodge accused of selling stolen body parts

 BOSTON - Cedric Lodge, the manager of the morgue at Harvard Medical School, has been accused of selling stolen body parts.

-According to a federal indictment out of Pennsylvania, Lodge stole dissected portions of human cadavers, took them to his home in Goffstown, New Hampshire and then sold them online.
+According to a federal indictment out of Pennsylvania, Lodge, 55, stole dissected portions of human cadavers, took them to his home in Goffstown, New Hampshire and then sold them online.

-Lodge's wife Denise and two alleged buyers, Katrina MacLean and Joshua Taylor, were also charged in the indictment released Wednesday.
+Lodge's 63-year-old wife Denise and two alleged buyers, 44-year-old Katrina MacLean of Salem and 46-year-old Joshua Taylor of West Lawn, Pennsylvania were also charged in the indictment released Wednesday.
 The Lodges are both scheduled to be in federal court in Concord, New Hampshire Wednesday afternoon.
+MacLean is due in federal court in Boston.

+Two other people were also charged in the investigation - 52-year-old Mathew Lampi of East Bethel, Minnesota and 41-year-old Jeremy Pauley of Bloomsburg, Pennsylvania.
+A seventh person, Candace Chapman Scott, of Little Rock, Arkansas, was indicted earlier.
+She's accused of stealing and selling body parts from a mortuary and crematorium.

 MacLean owns a store in Peabody called "Kat's Creepy Creations."
 Back in March, the FBI searched the store and MacLean's home in Salem, Massachusetts.